Qydnama/ShoeStore/README.md

 ## Overview

-This is a Weather Forecast website developed using Node.js and MongoDB.
-The application allows users to check the weather on the given city and many more information.
-The project includes server-side logic for Weather API's, City API's.
-It has graphs for 16 days forecast, PDF file for full user requests info and Admin Page.
+This is a Shoe Store website developed using Node.js and MongoDB.
+The application allows users to add products to cart and buy them.
+The project includes server-side logic for Currency API's, Cat API's.
+It has profile page where user can change his information and admin panel for managing users and products.
 The Admin user is:
-email: amandik@gmail.com
+email: amandyk@gmail.com
 password: 123

 ## API Services

 API services that were used:

-- **openweathermap:** For current weather status.
+- **currencyapi:** For giving current currency.
-- **weatherbit:** For 14 days weather forecast.
+- **thecatapi:** For cat photos.
-- **ninjacity:** For city information.
+- **catfact.ninja:** For facts about cats.
-- **openstreetmap:** For map of the city using lat and long.

 ## File Structure